vvmurthy/ipilab-assignments/src/main/java/assignment2/README.md

 and converted to a software's online documentation.
 One famous example of generated documentation is the [Java Official Documentation](https://docs.oracle.com/javase/8/docs/api/).
+For now, however, you do not need to read the documentation of Java 8.
+It may be more useful as you become a more experienced Java programmer.

 #### Review: